OmriFialkov/flask-catexer-app-actions/README.md

 * **If new code is pushed to charts directory where the flask app helm chart is, the CI skips the docker app build and does only Helm CI, then CD.**

-**This pipeline ensures that every code change is built, tested, validated, and deployed automatically while maintaining observability and infrastructure consistency.**
+**This pipeline ensures that every code change is built, tested, validated, and deployed automatically while maintaining observability and infrastructure consistency.
+This flow ensures a fully automated, scalable, and monitored deployment of the flask app in the Kubernetes cluster on GCP.**

 ---

 ## 📦 Setup Instructions

-The following tools are widely used in this project:
-- **Python & Flask Module**
-- **Docker** - for containerized deployment
-- **Terraform** - for cloud infrastructure provisioning - a k8s cluster
-- **Kubernetes** -  Runs and manages the flask app in a scalable and automated way.
-- **Helm** - Simplifies Kubernetes deployments by packaging configurations and managing updates efficiently.
-- **GitHub Actions** - CI/CD Workflow
+To use this project, you need to **configure all required secrets and variables** in your GitHub repository's **Actions > Secrets > Repository secrets / variables** section.
+Go to **GitHub Actions → Secrets** and add the following secrets.

 ### 🔑 Required Secrets

-To use this project, you need to **configure all required secrets and variables** in your GitHub repository's **Actions > Secrets > Repository secrets / variables** section.
-Go to **GitHub Actions → Secrets** and add the following secrets:

 #### GitHub Secrets:
 - `dockeruser`: Docker username for login.